polo-nyan/Enhanced-Password-Manager-Website-Integration-Proposal/README.md

    - Requests a 2FA code from the user, a passwordmanager should display a dialog to enter the code or fill it in automatically if it already has it.
 2. {USER_INPUT} - Userinput from the passwordmanager
    - Requests a user input, this could be a SMS code, a captcha or a security question.
+3. {SESSION_TOKEN} - A session token from the website
+   - Can be set by the website to allow the passwordmanager to use the session of the user to change the password.
+   - Useful for Callbacks that require authentication.
+   - After the first request the passwordmanager should store the session token and use it for all future requests.

 ## Interactivity

 The interactive aspect of the process is facilitated through the interactivity section of the manifest file.
 This can encompass elements such as a captcha, a security question, or a 2FA code.
 The password manager is expected to present a user-friendly dialog prompting the user to input the required information.
 This ensures an additional layer of security and user verification during the process.